jammutkarsh/live_table/table_config.md

 }
 ```

-### 2. Application-wide Defaults
+### 2. Application-Wide Defaults

-You can override LiveTable's defaults for your entire application by setting options in your `config.exs`:
+LiveTable's defaults can be overridden for the entire application in `config.exs`:

 ```elixir
 config :live_table,